TABLE OF CONTENTS

 13 Can organisations (government or private) advance the payment of maintenance wholly or partly in the debtor's place?

 Yes, in the case of child maintenance.
-It is known as the Guarantee Fund for Maintenance due to Minors [Fundo de Garantia de Alimentos a Menores (hereinafter called the Fund)].
-The Fund is managed by the Social Security Financial Management Institute IP [Instituto de Gestão Financeira da Segurança Social IP].
+It is known as the Guarantee Fund for Maintenance due to Minors (Fundo de Garantia de Alimentos Devidos a Menores), hereinafter referred to as the Fund).
+The Fund is managed by the Social Security Financial Management Institute IP (Instituto de Gestão Financeira da Segurança Social IP).

-The Fund is responsible for ensuring the payment, up to a particular limit, of maintenance due to minors.
+The Fund is responsible for ensuring the payment, to a certain extent, of maintenance due to minors.
 The payment is made by order of the competent court.

 The requirements to set the Fund's guarantee in motion are as follows:

-- Maintenance payments must have been set by a court judgment (the Civil Registrar's judgments setting maintenance in the cases under their jurisdiction produce the same effects as legal judgments)
+- maintenance payments must have been set by a court judgement (the Civil Registrar's judgements in order to set maintenance in the cases under their jurisdiction produce the same effects as legal judgements);

-- The pre-enforcement hearing laid down in Article 189 of the Organisation of Care for Minors must have previously been set in motion (under national law, subject to fluctuations, this requirement may also be fulfilled by an application giving rise to a hearing for non-compliance with maintenance as laid down in Article 181 of the Organisation of Care for Minors or special maintenance enforcement proceedings)
+- the pre-enforcement hearing laid down in Article 48 of the General Regime of the Civil Custody Procedure must have previously been set in motion (under national law, subject to fluctuations, this requirement may also be fulfilled by an application giving rise to a hearing for non-compliance with maintenance as laid down in Article 41 of the General Regime of the Civil Custody Procedure or special maintenance enforcement proceedings);

 Limits on payment